gracebmanning/image-fragmenter/README.md

 ## How it works:

 The basis of image fragmenter is a script I wrote while playing around with image cropping effects in Python.
 The script will randomly choose a rectangular section of the image to crop; that crop is then pasted onto a random place on the original image.
 The next crop is taken from the original image, but pasted onto the latest image in the series.
 That is repeated NUM_LOOPS times.
+The DURATION is the number of seconds between frames when the GIF or video is generated.

 ```
 import argparse